sammachin/realtime-chat-workshop/content/3-create-websocket/_index.md

 ```

 API Gateway returns a status of 410 GONE when the connection is no longer available.
 If this happens, delete the identifier from the DynamoDB table.

-To make calls to your connected clients, your application needs a new permission: “execute-api:ManageConnections”.
-This is handled for you in the AWS SAM template.